akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 **OFFERORS ARE NOT REQUIRED TO RETURN THIS FORM.**

-**Important Notice**: If you received this solicitation from the State of Alaska’s “online public notice” web site, you must register with the procurement officer listed in this document to receive notification of subsequent amendments.
+**<u>Important Notice</u>**: If you received this solicitation from the State of Alaska’s “Online Public Notice” web site, you must register with the procurement officer listed in this document to receive notification of subsequent amendments.
 Failure to contact the procurement officer may result in the rejection of your offer.